shriyac04/GhostKey/README.md

 * Download an ico file for logo of archieved .exe file.

  ## About Me
 This project is my first attempt at malware development, created purely for learning purposes.
-I developed this project with the help of online resources and tutorials, including YouTube videos, to gain a deeper understanding of how backdoors and servers function in the context of penetration testing.
+I developed this project with the help of online resources and tutorials, including YouTube videos (Special thanks! to Vabs Tutorials) , to gain a deeper understanding of how backdoors and servers function in the context of penetration testing.

 As a beginner in malware development, this project reflects my initial exploration into this domain and showcases fundamental concepts like socket programming, persistence mechanisms, and keylogging.